College & University Fundraising Ideas

 Step 5: Manage Donations Online

 One of the most important considerations when planning a P2P campaign for your University is how to successfully manage donations and pledges.
-After all, isn’t raising money your primary task?
-Organizers will need a secure and easy way to track and manage the numerous donations collected from your walk-a-thon participants.
+After all, isn’t raising money your primary task in these student activities?
+Organizers will need a secure and easy way to track and manage the numerous donations collected from your event participants.

 Sorority fundraising is not only a great way to raise funds for your sorority, but it’s also a great way to help young women learn organizational skills, make long-lasting friendships and gain experience serving their community.
 Find ways to bring the strong qualities of your members to the forefront in your fundraising efforts.
 We’ve listed some interesting ideas for sorority fundraisers in this article.

 Charity work is part of being in a fraternity, and most frats host at least one major fundraising event per school year.
-To help you determine what fundraising event is right for your fraternity, we’ve outlined a couple of popular options hosted by fraternities on college campuses across the country.
+To help you determine what fundraising event is right for your fraternity, we’ve outlined fundraising strategy and popular events hosted by fraternities on college campuses across the country.

 University Alumni Fundraising